The Vermont Statutes Online

 As used in this chapter:

-(1) As used herein, the term "person" shall include a natural person, a firm, an association, and a corporation, and any officer, employee, or agent thereof.
+(1) “Person” includes a natural person, a firm, an association, and a corporation, and any officer, employee, or agent thereof.

 (2) “Cardholder” means any person to whom a credit card is issued and any person who has agreed with the card issuer to pay obligations arising from the issuance of a credit card to another person.

 (3) “Card issuer” means any person who issues a credit card.

 (4) “Credit card” means any instrument, whether known as credit card, credit plate, charge plate, or any other name, that purports to evidence an undertaking to pay for property, labor, services, or delinquent taxes paid, delivered, or rendered to or upon the order of persons designated or otherwise authorized as bearers of such card, and includes bank credit cards as defined in 8 V.S.A.§ 1301(b).

 (5) “Accepted credit card” means any credit card that the cardholder has signed or has used, or authorized another to use, for the purpose of obtaining money, property, labor, services, or payment of delinquent taxes on credit, and also the term includes a credit card issued in replacement or renewal of an accepted credit card.